The New York Times Store

 The Times has always believed that local journalism matters.
 This collection was built around that idea, translating a campaign about New York's five boroughs into something people could wear and carry.
 Each piece tied to a specific neighborhood, each one a way to show your love for the city you call home.

-PROJECT CREDITS: CREATIVE DIRECTION AND DESIGN: ED NACIONAL, DESIGNER: MELIA TANDIONO: ART DIRECTION: KELSEY LIM, PHOTOGRAPHY: PAULA-ANDREA AGUDELO
+PROJECT CREDITS - CREATIVE DIRECTION: ED NACIONAL, DESIGN: ED NACIONAL, MELIA TANDIONO, ART DIRECTION: KELSEY LIM, PHOTOGRAPHY: PAULA-ANDREA AGUDELO

 To ensure authenticity, we cast a representative from each area and photographed them on their home turf, grounding the collection in the real communities it represented.

-PROJECT CREDITS: CREATIVE DIRECTION AND DESIGN: ED NACIONAL, DESIGNER: MELIA TANDIONO: ART DIRECTION: KELSEY LIM, PHOTOGRAPHY: PAULA-ANDREA AGUDELO
+PROJECT CREDITS - CREATIVE DIRECTION: ED NACIONAL, DESIGN: ED NACIONAL, MELIA TANDIONO, ART DIRECTION: KELSEY LIM, PHOTOGRAPHY: PAULA-ANDREA AGUDELO